APIDevTools/swagger-express-middleware/docs/samples/yaml.md

 --------------------------
 Now that you have the sample [running](running.md), it's time to look at the Swagger API.
 Open up [PetStore.yaml](../../samples/PetStore.yaml) and let's go through it.

-__TIP:__ All of the behavior discussed on this page is the _default_ behavior of Swagger Express Middleware.
+> **TIP:** All of the behavior discussed on this page is the _default_ behavior of Swagger Express Middleware.
 You can modify/disable _any_ of this behavior, either by passing options to the middleware, or by adding your own [custom logic](walkthrough2.md#custom-middleware).

 ### Consumes/Produces
 The first section defines the default MIME types that any given operation in the API can consume and produce.
 Most operations in the Swagger Pet Store API send and receive JSON data, but there are a few that override these default values.
 For example, the `POST /pets/{petName}/photos` operation accepts `multipart/form-data`, and the `GET /pets/{petName}/photos/{id}` operation produces several different image formats.

-__TIP:__ If you try to send a request with a `Content-Type` header that doesn't match a `consumes` value, then the [Validate Request middleware](../middleware/validateRequest.md) will return an HTTP 415 (Unsupported Media Type) error.
+> **TIP:** If you try to send a request with a `Content-Type` header that doesn't match a `consumes` value, then the [Validate Request middleware](../middleware/validateRequest.md) will return an HTTP 415 (Unsupported Media Type) error.

-__TIP:__ If you send a request with an `Accept` header that doesn't match a `produces` value, then the [Validate Request middleware](../middleware/validateRequest.md) will return an [HTTP 406 (Not Acceptable)](http://httpstatusdogs.com/406-not-acceptable) error.
+> **TIP:** If you send a request with an `Accept` header that doesn't match a `produces` value, then the [Validate Request middleware](../middleware/validateRequest.md) will return an [HTTP 406 (Not Acceptable)](http://httpstatusdogs.com/406-not-acceptable) error.

 ### Model Definitions
 The next section defines the models for the API: `pet`, `veterinarian`, and `address`.
 Each model definition is a [JSON Schema](http://json-schema.org/examples.html) that defines the model's properties, whether they're required or optional, default values, data types, minimum lengths, min/max values, RegEx patterns, enumerations, and more.

-__TIP:__ If you send JSON data that doesn't comply with the model definition, then the [Parse Request middleware](../middleware/parseRequest.md) will return an [HTTP 400 (Bad Request)](http://httpstatusdogs.com/400-bad-request) error.
+> **TIP:** If you send JSON data that doesn't comply with the model definition, then the [Parse Request middleware](../middleware/parseRequest.md) will return an [HTTP 400 (Bad Request)](http://httpstatusdogs.com/400-bad-request) error.

 ### Querying/Deleting Pets
 The first two operations in the Pet Store API are `GET /pets` and `DELETE /pets`.
 Both of these operations can be called without any query parameters, in which case they will return or delete _all_ pets, respectively.
 You can also pass one or more query parameters to filter which pets are returned or deleted.

 For example, [/pets?type=cat](http://localhost:8000/pets?type=cat) would get/delete all pets where `type` is "cat", and [/pets?age=4&tags=brown&tags=fluffy](http://localhost:8000/pets?age=4&tags=brown&tags=fluffy) would get/delete all pets where `age` is 4 and the `tags` array contains both "brown" and "fluffy".
 You can also filter by nested properties.
 For example, [/pets?vet.address.state=CA](http://localhost:8000/pets?vet.address.state=CA) would get/delete all pets where the `state` of the `address` of the `vet` is "CA".

 ##### How Filtering Works
 This filtering functionality is provided by the [Mock middleware](../middleware/mock.md).
 It will only filter by query parameters that are explicitly defined in the Swagger API.
 For example, the "name" parameter in [/pets?name=Fido](http://localhost:8000/pets?name=Fido) will be ignored, even though pets do have a `name` property, because there is no "name" query parameter defined in the API.

-__TIP:__ Notice that all the query parameters are only defined for the `GET` operation, along with a `&petFilters` [YAML anchor](https://en.wikipedia.org/wiki/YAML#Repeated_nodes).
-This allows us to save about 60 lines of duplicated code by simply referencing the anchor in the `DELETE` operation.
+> **TIP:** Notice that all the query parameters are defined in the `definitions` section and the `GET` and `DELETE` operations use `$ref` pointers to reuse the same parameters.
+This allows us to save about 60 lines of duplicated code.

 ##### Response Codes
 The `GET /pets` and `DELETE /pets` operations both define a "default" response code rather than a specific HTTP status code such as 200.
 Because of this, the [Mock middleware](../middleware/mock.md) will return whichever response code makes the most sense.
 For GET requests, this is always 200.
 For DELETE requests, it is [200 (OK)](http://httpstatusdogs.com/200-ok) or [204 (No Content)](http://httpstatusdogs.com/204-no-content), depending on whether or not the operation returns data.
 In this case, the DELETE operation _does_ return data, so a 200 response code is used.